pensjonatus/flash-fiction/blog/off-topic.md

 ---
-title: 'Off Topic'
+title: Off Topic
 date: '2012-03-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Juliana was lying in her hospital bed, more or less ready to die.
 Nothing had